openvinotoolkit/openvino_tensorflow/docs/BUILD.md

 To enable C++ APIs, build **OpenVINO™ integration with TensorFlow** with TensorFlow C++ libraries (using the option --use_tensorflow_from_location).
 For VAD-M support, build with OpenVINO™ binary (using the option --use_openvino_from_location).

 1. Pulls compatible TensorFlow package from PyPi, clones and builds OpenVINO™ from source.
 The arguments are optional.
 If any argument is not provided, then the default versions as specified in build_ovtf.py will be used.
+This is the recommended build option for most of the use cases.

         python3 build_ovtf.py --tf_version=v2.7.0 --openvino_version=2021.4.2